bazel-contrib/SIG-rules-authors/go-tutorial.md

 The Bazel open-source community also provides another tool called [Gazelle](https://github.com/bazelbuild/bazel-gazelle).
 Gazelle addresses the creation and maintenance of [BUILD](https://bazel.build/concepts/build-files) files.
-Every Bazel project has BUILD (BUILD.bazel) files that define the various rules that are used within a project.
+Every Bazel project has BUILD (`BUILD.bazel`) files that define the various rules that are used within a project.
 When you add more code or dependencies to a project you need to update your build files.
 When you add a new folder you need to add another BUILD file.
 If you have ever worked with Bazel you know how much time you spend maintaining these files, if you maintain the files by hand.
 Gazelle was created to reduce the previously mentioned pain points.

 > Gazelle is a build file generator for Bazel projects.
-It can create new BUILD.bazel files for a project that follows language conventions, and it can update existing build files to include new sources, dependencies, and options.
+It can create new `BUILD.bazel` files for a project that follows language conventions, and it can update existing build files to include new sources, dependencies, and options.
 Gazelle natively supports Go and protobuf, and it may be extended to support new languages and custom rule sets.
 >
 >  -- <cite>https://github.com/bazelbuild/bazel-gazelle#gazelle-build-file-generator</cite>

 Initially Gazelle was created to support Go, and now supports many other languages.
-These languages include but are not limited to Haskell, Java, JavaScript/TypeScript, Python, R, Startlark, and Go.
+These languages include but are not limited to Haskell, Java, JavaScript/TypeScript, Python, R, Starlark, and Go.

 Part of learning Bazel is understanding the configuration language that Bazel uses.
 The language is called [Starlark](https://github.com/bazelbuild/starlark).